BIVROST/360WebPlayer-for-WordPress/readme.txt

 Add the BIVROST 360WebPlayer plugin using the built-in plugin installer:

-1. Go to `Plugins > Add New > Send plugin` and upload the plugin file
+1. Go to `Plugins > Add New > Send plugin` and upload the zip file containing the plugin
 2. Go to `Plugins > Installed` and enable the plugin

 After installation, you will have a new button in the WYSYWIG editor.
 There is a also a [bivrost-player] shortcode available.